maalvarez/FS591_Final-Project/README.md

 # Protocol for processing of data for Final Project - FS 590

 ## Get the .fna (genome assembly sequenece) from [NCBI_assembly](https://www.ncbi.nlm.nih.gov/assembly/)

-Search for your organism.
-Press the "Download Assembly" button.
-Select "GeneBank" from dropdown menu in Source database (GenBank or RefSeq) and "Genomic fasta (.fna) from rom dropdown menu in File type.
-Press the Download button.
+- Search for your organism.
+- Press the "Download Assembly" button.
+- Select "GeneBank" from dropdown menu in Source database (GenBank or RefSeq) and "Genomic fasta (.fna) from rom dropdown menu in File type.
+- Press the Download button.

 ## Submit the .fna file to [RAST](https://rast.nmpdr.org).

 Let us know if you will need an account to submit your file.

-Use the following options when prompted:
+-Use the following options when prompted:
   * Use NCBI's Taxonomy ID to fillout all the data of the organism.
   * Rasttk
   * Automatic error option checked
   * Automatic frameshift unchecked

-Wait until the job is completed.
+- Wait until the job is completed.
 It may take 1 - 2 days for the job to be completed.
-Once the job is completed, download the "Aminoacid-Fasta file" and "Spreadsheet (Excel XLS format)" in the dropdown menu of "Available downloads for this job"
+- Once the job is completed, download the "Aminoacid-Fasta file" and "Spreadsheet (Excel XLS format)" in the dropdown menu of "Available downloads for this job"

 ## Working in the cluster

 Create a folder in /peptide/SANGER with the name of your organism with `mkdir <organism name>`.

-Copy the aminoacid fasta file to the folder you created with `scp <fasta file> <username>@scholar.rcac.purdue.edu:/depot/lindems-class/peptide/SANGER/<organism name>`.
+Copy the aminoacid fasta file to the folder you created with

+`scp <fasta file> <username>@scholar.rcac.purdue.edu:/depot/lindems-class/peptide/SANGER/<organism name>`.

 Run TIGRFam,

 `hmmsearch –o <organism name>.YOUR_INITIALS.TIGR –-tblout <organism name>.YOUR_INITIALS.TIGR.tsv --cut_tc ../../../data/TIGRFAMs_14.0_HMM.LIB <your RAST output amino acid fasta file>`

 PFamm,

 `hmmsearch –o <organism name>.YOUR_INITIALS.Pfam –-tblout <organism name>.YOUR_INITIALS.Pfam.tsv--cut_tc ../../../data/Pfam-A.hmm <your RAST output amino acid fasta file`

 and CAZy

 `hmmscan --domtblout <organism name>.YOUR_INITIALS.CAZy.out.dm ../../../data/dbCAN-HMMdb-V9.txt <your_RAST_output_amino_acid_fasta_file > <organism name>.YOUR_INITIALS.CAZy.out`

 `sh ../../../data/hmmscan-parser.sh <organism name>.YOUR_INITIALS.CAZy.out.dm > <organism name>.YOUR_INITIALS.CAZy.out.dm.ps`